fredrikfh/notion-bank/README.md

-# BankParser
+# notion-bank

 ## Description

-This is a simple parser for bank statements.
+Send bank statements (transactions) to a Notion database.

+Get started with the corresponding [Notion template](https://www.notion.so/).

+## Supported banks

+- DNB (txt)
+- AMEX (csv)
+- Danske Bank (csv)

 ## How to use it

+Download statements from your bank and save them in the `bank_statements` folder.

+Then

 run `python3 main.py file_path bank_name

-example: `python3 main.py bank_statements/2021-01-01.csv` AMEX
+example: `python3 main.py bank_statements/2021-01-01.csv AMEX`

 ## Installation